j46-txt/pomodorocycle/README.md

 ## Contribute

 Found a bug or have an idea?
-Open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request!
 If you like the app, consider [buying me a coffee](https://buymeacoffee.com/lemonade299792458) ☕

 ---